When baking soda combines with other ingredients, the chemical reaction will result in lighter and higher baked goods.

 However, it is ideal to use baking soda which is four times more efficient than baking powder when baking.
 Furthermore, this substance has almost an indefinite shelf-life while baking powder does not.

 Why Do We Need To Use Baking Soda To Make Cookies?

-In baking, we can find acidic properties in various sources such as vinegar, chocolate, yogurt, brown sugar, lemon juice or buttermilk.
+In baking, we can find acidic properties in various sources such as vinegar, chocolate, yogurt, brown sugar, lemon juice, or buttermilk.

 When the acidic components of each ingredient mix with baking soda, it will neutralize and create carbon dioxide which makes the baked goods tender.
 So, almost all cookie recipes require baking soda.

-When the acid integrates to the particular flavor, baking soda proves to be useful to make cookies.
+When the acid integrates with the particular flavor, baking soda proves to be useful to make cookies.
 Also, it works and combines well with baking powder to serve the purpose of acidic counteraction, especially when acidity toughens the baked goods.